azixMcAze/Unity-SerializableDictionary/README.md

 The `CopyFrom(value)` method clears the `m_myDictionary2` dictionary and adds to it each of content of the `value` dictionary,  effectively copying `value` into `m_myDictionary2`.

 `SerializableDictionary` has a copy constructor from `IDictionary<TKey, TValue>`.
 As constructors from parent classes cannot be used directly, you have to add a copy constructor to your derived classes calling the base constructor in order to use it.
+This is optional.

 ```csharp
 [Serializable]